 However, neither you nor your girlfriend is likely to understand her ex’s feelings unless he expresses them.
 In that sense, it may be less productive to speculate about her ex’s feelings and more productive to communicate with your girlfriend about your (and her) feelings.

 If you can talk more about each others’ needs, you may be able to find some clarity in an otherwise confusing situation.
 You should continue to (respectfully) express your feelings if this – or anything else – bothers you, but you also need to respect her needs.

 Rather than ask her to end a friendship with someone who may be important to her, it might be worth asking what she needs from you, and what she needs from other people (friends, family, her ex).
 It may be that she wants or needs her ex in her life to some degree.
 That may be fine, as long as it can be done in a way that allows you to feel comfortable too.

 You have already expressed your anxiety to her about the amount of time she spends with her ex, given how he may feel about her.
 Consider taking it a step back and expressing how you feel about her hanging out with her ex, even if he no longer wants to date her.

 There may be a balance that you can strike here – after all, though some people cut all ties with their exes, many people maintain close friendships with former partners.

 Perhaps the three of you could share an occasional meal together (but still giving her the opportunity to see him without you there) or they could hang out less often than they currently do, or she could call you or another friend for a ride before calling him.
+You might also find that you’re comfortable with them spending time together, but less often – or that you want to draw lines around her canceling plans with you to spend time with him.
 Brainstorm together and try tackling this as a couple (rather than you or she dictating the terms).
-Good luck.